History of the ILL from a personal perspective

 Of course the German’s did their best to match the British in this as in other fields, but never quite managed it.
 They did find some good jokes, but it is extremely difficult to make a joke in a foreign language.
 Indeed it can be quite dangerous, especially after a good meal with fine wine.
 It is best to leave the jokes to the English – and the cooking to the French.

 The best German joke I heard, like many French jokes, was at the expense of the Belgians.
 A German was on holiday, driving in Belgium, when he was stopped by a policeman.
-Now the German had a low opinion of Belgian policemen, and he had folded an old German 50 Mark bank note into his driving licence.
+Now the German had a low opinion of Belgian policemen, and he had folded an old German 10 Mark bank note into his driving licence.
+It had a drawing of a young man by Albrecht Durer on one side, and a famous sailing ship on the other.
 The policeman opened it, and examined it carefully.
 Then turning to the German, he wagged his finger and sternly exclaimed "This is not your licence!
 That photo looks nothing like you".
-Turning the banknote over, and pointing to the ship design on its reverse side, he continued "and it is not even a licence to drive a car, but a boat!"
+Turning the banknote over, and pointing to the ship design, he continued "and it is not even a licence to drive a car, but a boat!"

 1985 was the year of the Rainbow Warrior and a low point in French relations with antipodeans.
 From Paris, the distance between New Zealand and Australia must have appeared rather small.
 I remember arriving at CDG airport and being taken aside as soon as I showed my Australian passport.
 I had to talk fast to convince them that I was only a harmless scientist who had lived in France for more than 10 years, and proudly showed them my “Carte de Sejour”.
 Soon after, the French required Australians to hold a visa for entry, but I refused to do it, since once you have such a stamp in your passport you must continually renew it or else you will surely have trouble.
 I relied on my famous Carte de Sejour.
 But then just before another trip I noticed that it had expired.
 Regis Mulot, the new head of personnel took it as a personal challenge to renew it within 24 hours, and amazingly he succeeded.
 But returning through Lyon airport I was interested to see what would have happened if he had failed, and I showed only my Australian passport.
 A broad smile spread across the custom officer’s face.
 “Come with me”, he beamed.
 “To enter France, Australians must have a Visa”.
 Oh yes, I replied.
 But I am a French resident, and I pulled out my old carte de sejour.
 He was so disappointed that he didn’t even look at the expiry date.
 Of course I had the new one handy, just in case.
 One consequence of Rainbow Warrior is that I can still buy New Zealand lamb in Carrefour, since that was part of the deal for resolving the crisis 25 years ago.